Shoulder & Wrist Injuries and Chiropractic

 People who suffer from rotator cuff injuries have probably strained their shoulders and neck at some point.
 To give an example, a firefighter may be at risk for a torn rotator cuff because of the training process that involves putting heavy weight (oxygen tanks, fire hose, equipment, etc.) on their shoulders and back.

 However, a rotator cuff is not exclusive to the heavy lifters and can happen to anyone.
 It’s often that shoulder problems are caused by neck problems.
-Dr. Waldorf will check your entire spine and shoulder before treating you.
+An active life chiropractor will check your entire spine and shoulder before treating you.

 Hand & Wrist Pain